rmorabia/radhika.dev/README.md

 - [ ] Make ```<blockquote>``` prettier, add a dash before cite.

 - [ ] Edit rss/404 to only show the 10 most recent posts.

+- [ ] Find out where /values went.